gammasky/cta-dc/README.md

 ### Installation

-To run the scripts, you have to install Python 2.7 or 3.4 or later and the packages listed in `requirements.txt` via `pip`
+To run the scripts, you have to install Python 3.5 or later and the packages listed in `requirements.txt` via `pip`

     pip install -r requirements.txt